jflum/jflum.github.io/project1.md

 ## Project description

 Fatal Exception is an interactive, text based adventure game that provides the user with a bite-sized role playing experience where danger lurks around every corner.
 Take advantage of player customization and build your hero as a warrior, a mage, or even a thief!
 Battle ferocious foes and menacing monsters in your quest to defeat the endless tormenter: Infinite Loop.
-Every playthough requires a different strategy—will you survive and claim untold riches and glory, flee to fight another day, or succumb to your peril?
+Every playthrough requires a different strategy—will you survive and claim untold riches and glory, flee to fight another day, or succumb to your peril?

 ## How to compile and run the program